List Columns

 # Nested Column Selection

 In some cases it makes sense to retrieve a column value from a nested data structure, such as a model relationship column or a jsonable array.
-The only drawback of doing this is the column cannot use searchable or sortable options.
+The following example would look for the value in PHP equivalent of $record->content->title or $record->content['title'] respectively.

 content[title]: